 The efforts to use the Internet of Things (IoT) to combine Machine Learning and Streaming Analytics will continue throughout 2019 as well.
 The main goal is to offer more adjustable and correct responses to all sorts of situations, especially when communicating with humans.

-Machine Learning, as we know it now, uses a specific amount of stored data, with the purpose of training in a controlled environment.
-In the new model, developers aim to stream data from the IoT, to provide real-time Machine Learning in a much less controlled environment.
-But this process requires algorithms that are much more complex, as Machine Learning can then train the systems to offer a more accurate outcome prediction.
+Machine Learning, as we know it now, uses a specific amount of stored data with the purpose of training in a controlled environment.
+In the new model, developers aim to stream data from the IoT to provide real-time Machine Learning in a much less controlled environment.
+But this process requires much more complex algorithms, as Machine Learning can train the systems to offer a more accurate outcome prediction.

-Taking, for example, the automotive industry that big data continues to reshape.
-While big data was used previously for the purpose of improving diver experiences, safety and reduce carbon emissions, now it can be used to lay the foundation of autonomous cars.
+Taking, for example, the automotive industry big data continues to reshape.
+While big data was used previously for the purpose of improving diver experiences, safety, and reducing carbon emissions, now it can be used to lay the foundation of autonomous cars.
 IoT eases the way data is shared and received, offering the possibility to make cars more intelligent and eventually helping with the development of fully autonomous vehicles.
-As technology advances, vehicles will be able to collect data regarding maps, routes, obstacles that may appear on the road, engine status and tire pressures.
+As technology advances, vehicles will be able to collect data regarding maps, routes, obstacles that may appear on the road, engine status, and tire pressures.
 IoT will allow vehicles to share valuable information with each other, to help with the passengers’ safety.